 Internally, our engineering team has the following knowledge and capabilities at their disposal:

-PEKO has invested in dozens of in-house related processes related to machinery and equipment builds.
-Our manufacturing processes are vertically integrated to bring metal parts to the assembly line while meeting (and often times exceeding) your cost, quality and delivery expectations.
+PEKO has invested in dozens of in-house processes related to building industrial machinery and equipment.
+Our manufacturing processes are vertically integrated to bring metal parts to the assembly line while meeting (and oftentimes exceeding) your cost, quality, and delivery expectations.

 Our huge facility boasts the following in-house manufacturing processes that support customer machine manufacturing: